 The course is assessed through a variety of tasks that include Investigation, Production and Response.
 These include activities such as plans and budgets, proposals and profiles as well as tests and examinations which require critical analysis and interpretation.

-Students require at least a C grade in Year 10 Humanities and Social Sciences.
+Students require a high C grade or above in Year 10 Standard Humanities and Social Sciences or C grade or above in Year 10 STRIVE Humanities and Social Sciences.